-- (1) The policy may provide for a suicide exclusion, which may include the phrase "sane or insane." - (2) The suicide exclusion shall include the conditions of the provision. - (3) The suicide exclusion period shall not exceed two years from the date of issue of the policy.
-The exclusion shall apply only if all insureds or the last surviving insured commits suicide during this time period. - (4) At a minimum, a refund of the premium paid, less dividends paid and any indebtedness, shall be paid by the company in the event of death by suicide during the suicide exclusion period.
+- (1) The policy may provide for a suicide exclusion, which may include the phrase "sane or insane." - (2) The suicide exclusion shall include the conditions of the provision. - (3) The suicide exclusion period shall not exceed two years from the date of issue of the policy or any shorter period as may be required by applicable law in the state where the policy is delivered or issued for delivery.
+The exclusion shall apply only if all insureds or the last surviving insured commits suicide during this time period.